 The highlighted right edge of this island is the choke line.
 Any point to the right of this line is operating the turbo in a very inefficient range and can actually damage the turbo.

 So where would this turbo operate on a 6.3 liter V8?
 It would operate where these red dots are if the intended output was around 600hp at sea level.
 From what I have seen (depending on a number of factors), it usually takes about 8 psi to get to this power level with size of an engine.
 (I used BorgWarners MatchBot to get this plot)

 Each dot represents a 1000rpm increase starting at 1000rpm and ending at 6000rpm, a typical operating range for a pushrod v8.
 You can see at 6000rpm, the turbo will not provide enough airflow.
 Even though this turbo was designed for a lot of power, it was clearly intended to be used on small displacement engines which would require more pressure for a given flow.

 So what is actually happening inside the turbo when it is run beyond the choke line?
 I don’t actually know whats going on at the micro level, but I do know that the velocity of the air inside the compressor reaches sonic speed (mach), and the compressor blades can only move air when its below sonic.
-Most likely, when the air becomes sonic, the it extremely turbulent which creates vibrations and heat, but the compressor blades are not actually moving any more air.
+Most likely, when the air becomes sonic, it is extremely turbulent which creates vibrations and heat, but the compressor blades are not actually moving any more air.
 This is the limit of flow, at this point, spinning the compressor faster does not move any more air and instead just creates heat.